 Did you know Killarney is one of only two provincial parks with an observatory?

 The original telescope is a Mease Cassegrain design with a manual mount.
 This makes it easy for beginners to get the hang of moving the telescope toward objects without worrying about confusing electronics.

-The telescope and observatory were generously donated in 2010 by the Waters family to celebrate 25 years of astronomy in the park.
+The telescope and observatory were generously donated in 2010 by Bruce Water and family to celebrate 25 years of astronomy in the park.
 The new mount was donated by Bill Gardner and his family in 2011.

 In a park not too far away…